 TFD

 TFD is my vision for a programming language.
-It is basically an overhauled version of C, meant to be cleaner and more comfortable to use, mostly by being less pedantic and allowing you to do the same kind of things with less effort.
+It is basically an overhauled version of C, meant to be cleaner and more comfortable to use, mostly by being less pedantic and allowing you to do the same kind of things with less effort, without adding complex features or things that aren't "C-like".
 In this page I mostly describe it from the perspective of how it differs from C. This page also functions as documentation for myself.

 Click here for the story.